4 Money Habits Keeping Middle Class Americans From Retiring Early

-If you want to achieve your goals, start by identifying the money habits that are holding you back and working on changing them.
+If you want to achieve your goals, start by identifying the money habits that hold you back and work on changing them.

 Drop these bad money habits to develop a good relationship with your money.